MegzKay/ReactJS/README.md

 Go to tutorialspoint link below and follow the instructions but you need to make a few tweaks for it to work properly. https://www.tutorialspoint.com/reactjs/reactjs_environment_setup.htm
 NOTE make the following changes
- * If using Ubuntu 16.04, installing the packages above will cause an error because the packages include fsevents which is for MACs only.
+ * You may get an error regarding fsevents because these files are for MACs only.
 These are optional files so to not include them, use the --no-optional parameter like so: npm install --no-optional PACKAGE
  * When you get to Step 5 (Set Compiler, Server and Loaders), you need to set an absolute entry and output path.
    * Entry would be:  __dirname + '/main.js'
    * Output would be: __dirname